interrogator/corpkit/README.md

 <a name="quickstart"></a>
 ## Quickstart

-The best way to use `corpkit` is by opening `orientation.ipynb` with IPython, and executing the first few cells:
+The best way to use `corpkit` is by opening `orientation/orientation.ipynb` with Jupyter, and executing the relevant cells:

 ```shell
 ipython notebook orientation.ipynb